SAME DAY and contact-less service AVAILABLE!

 Why Is Paint Correction Important?

-A heavy cutting compound can remove up to 1 mil (25 microns) or more in a single pass.
+• Heavy cutting compounds can remove up to 1 mil (25 microns) or more in a single session.

-For long-term paint protection, it’s generally recommended to leave at least 1 mil (25 microns) of clear coat intact.
-Use a paint thickness gauge to measure the clear coat before deciding on further polishing.
+For long-term paint protection, at least 1 mil (25 microns) of clear coat should remain intact.
+A paint thickness gauge can help determine if further correction is safe.

 Types of Polishes and Compounds